zhwa/mlir-example/book/Chapter-09-TableGen-Dialect.md

 4. SCF: Explicit control flow (ready for backend)
 5. LLVM: Machine-level operations (ready for execution)

 This staged lowering enables optimizations at each level.
-Tensor-based linalg enables fusion and tiling.
-Memref-based linalg enables buffer reuse and memory planning.
+Linalg operations enable fusion and tiling.
 SCF loops enable loop transformations.
 LLVM enables machine-specific optimizations.

 **Comparison with Chapter 8**.
 Chapter 8 generated low-level MLIR text directly (linalg on memrefs).
 Chapter 9 starts higher (linalg on tensors) and uses MLIR's bufferization infrastructure to systematically lower.
 This approach is more modular, enables more optimizations, and matches production ML compilers like JAX (HLO → Linalg → Bufferize → LLVM) and Torch-MLIR (Torch → Linalg → Bufferize → LLVM).